Priyantha Jayawardena

-Justice Priyantha Jayawardena President's Counsel is a sitting Judge of the Puisne Justice of the Supreme Court of Sri Lanka.
+Priyantha Jayawardena is a sitting Judge of the Puisne Justice of the Supreme Court of Sri Lanka.

-Education & early career
+Education and early career

 After receiving primary and secondary education at Nalanda College Colombo.
 While at Nalanda he excelled in studies and rugger playing for the college rugger team.
-Later he entered Sri Lanka Law College and was enrolled as an Attorney-at-Law of the Supreme Court in 1988 and served as a Research Assistant to the late Mark Fernando and late P. Ramanathan.
+Later he entered Sri Lanka Law College and was enrolled as an attorney-at-law of the Supreme Court in 1988 and served as a research assistant to the late Mark Fernando and late P. Ramanathan.

 Legal career

-In 1994 after pursuing a master's degree in Commercial Law from the University of Aberdeen United Kingdom and returning to Sri Lanka he joined Attorney-General's Department as a State Counsel.
+In 1994 after pursuing a master's degree in commercial law from the University of Aberdeen United Kingdom and returning to Sri Lanka he joined Attorney-General's Department as a state counsel.
 During his time in the UK having completed Qualified Lawyers' Transfer Test he was enrolled as a Solicitor of the Courts of England and Wales.

-Later after serving as a Private Legal Practitioner in Labour Law, Commercial Law and Public and Constitutional Law for nearly a decade Jayawardena, was appointed a President's Counsel by the President and called to the inner Bar in 2012.
+Later after serving as a private legal practitioner in labour law, commercial law and public and constitutional law for nearly a decade Jayawardena, was appointed a President's Counsel by the president and called to the inner bar in 2012.

-He was also a visiting lecturer of Commercial Law at the University of Moratuwa (Department of Building Economics).
+He was also a visiting lecturer of commercial law at the University of Moratuwa (Department of Building Economics).